 Why do we need fair tests of treatments in health care?
 Have not doctors, for centuries, ‘done their best’ for their patients?
 Sadly, there are many examples of doctors and other health professionals harming their patients because decisions were not informed by what we consider now to be reliable evidence about the effects of treatments.
 With hindsight, health professionals in most if not all spheres of health care have harmed their patients inadvertently, sometimes on a very wide scale (Silverman 2003; Grimes 2007).
 Indeed, patients themselves have sometimes harmed other patients when, on the basis of untested theories and limited personal experiences, they have encouraged the use of treatments that have turned out to be harmful.
 The question is not whether we must blame these people, but whether the harmful effects of inadequately tested treatments can be reduced.
 They can – to a great extent.

-Acknowledging that treatments can sometimes do more harm than good is a prerequisite for reducing unintended harm (Gregory 1772; Haygarth 1800; Fordyce 1802; Behring 1893).
-We then need to be more ready to admit uncertainties about treatment effects, and to promote tests of treatments to adequately reduce uncertainties.
-Such tests are fair tests.
+A first step is acknowledging that treatments can sometimes do more harm than good (Gregory 1772; Haygarth 1800; Fordyce 1802; Behring 1893).
+We need to be more willing to admit uncertainties about treatment effects, and to promote tests of treatments to adequately reduce uncertainties.

 Why theories about the effects of treatments must be tested in practice